By SonicWall

 What are the next best moves?

-Trade-off: Pause the UI refresh for the Services List — stability has a higher impact on enterprise churn.
+Trade-off: Push the UI redesign for the Services List to Q3 — connectivity stability is a higher churn risk.

 A counter-intuitive read